Th3T3chn0G1t/Genstone/README.md

 #### Note
 On some versions of macOS, the provided `clang` version does not support some of the features used in `gencalc`.
 To fix this - install the Homebrew version of `clang` with the features enabled using `brew install llvm` and adding a link to `/usr/local/Cellar/llvm/{VERSION}/bin/clang` in your path (with `ln -sf /usr/local/Cellar/llvm/{VERSION}/bin/clang /usr/local/bin/clang-13` or the like).
 Homebrew can be gotten from [brew.sh](https://brew.sh).

-The default configuration should build a sandbox project, so after a fresh clone just run `make`.
+The default configuration should build a sandbox project, so after a fresh clone just run `make` - or `make -j$(nproc)` for a much faster build making use of parallelism \[0]/.
 (Configuration may be required for adding additional projects).
 For cleaning the project, `make clean` should remove most artifacts.
 YOU MAY NEED TO RUN TWICE due to the way make processes `$(wildcard)` and `$(shell)` functions.

 The Annex K compat lib (safeclib) takes a *very* long time to build, so a separate clean command is provided `clean_safeclib_real`.